zsh-ncursed/caura-tray/RUNNING.md

 - Each application in a single category with appropriate icon
 - Settings dialog to toggle icon visibility
 - Settings dialog to configure quick launch applications and toggle their visibility
-- Regenerate function to import new .desktop files
+- Regenerate function to import new .desktop files and clean up non-existent applications
 - JSON-based configuration management
 - DBus integration for system events